Most of my research has been about what I call ‘pattern-based reasons’. These are reasons for action of the following

 An example might be a reason to decline a doughnut now, because doing so is part of a diet.
 It’s the whole diet that has the good effect, or at any rate not merely this present bit of abstinence.
 This is a plan-based reason: the sort of pattern-based reason in which P consists of actions all of which are performable by the primary agent.
 But we might think also about group-based reasons, in which P consists of actions some of which are performable only by others.
 For example, we might think that there are reasons of this sort to cut down on one’s own carbon emissions, because doing so is playing one’s part in a pattern of action that involves many people and that would have good effects.

 My distinctive contribution to the literature on pattern-based reasons has been to frame more familiar debates using this idea, and to present the skeleton form of my own theory of such reasons.
-Until recently, a distinctive feature of my view about pattern-based reasons was that it rejected all versions of the idea that a pattern P can support reasons only in cases where the agents who could perform the actions that P consists of would be willing to do so (an idea that I call the Willingness Requirement).
+Until recently, a distinctive feature of my view about pattern-based reasons was that it rejected all versions of the idea that pattern-based reasons exist only when the relevant agents are cooperative, in some sense (an idea that I call the Willingness Requirement).
 However, in response to some arguments made by Alexander Dietz, I have now revised my view, and accept a version of the Willingness Requirement.
 My revised view will be presented in my book on Utilitarianism (see below).